formifan2002/signalk-ais-navionics-converter/README.md

 #### Include Vessels from AISFleet.com
 - **Default**: true
 - **Description**: Fetches nearby vessels from AISFleet.com cloud API and merges them with local SignalK vessel data.
-Requires internet connection and own position.
+Requires internet connection and own position (in SignalK key "navigation.position" must exist).
 If the plugin "AIS Fleet" is already installed and enabled in SignalK, this option is not shown.

 #### Radius for Cloud Vessels
 - **Default**: 10 (nm / nautical miles)